A Maximum Theorem for Incomplete Preferences

 Theorem~\ref{th:maximum} obtains an upper-hemicontinuity property similar to that of the $\arg\max$ correspondence in Berge's Maximum Theorem but using condition (3) instead of assuming the existence of a utility representation (which is significantly stronger).
-Roughly, condition (3) says that limits of maximal $\succsim_n$-domains should be maximal $\succsim$-domains, relative to the relevant feasible sets.
-In the particular case in which every preferences in the sequence $\left\{\succsim_n\right\}_{n \in \mathbb{N}}$ is complete, the limit preference $\succsim$ must also be complete and, thus, condition (3) holds trivially.
-However, condition (3) is also compatible with incomplete preferences, as the following example illustrates.
+Roughly, condition (3) requires all limits of maximal $\succsim_n$-domains to be maximal $\succsim$-domains, relative to the relevant feasible sets.
+In the particular case in which every preference in the sequence $\left\{\succsim_n\right\}_{n \in \mathbb{N}}$ is complete, the limit preference $\succsim$ must also be complete and, thus, condition (3) holds trivially.
+However, condition (3) is also compatible with incomplete preferences, as the following examples illustrate.